ozgung/ShortFilmStudio/README.md

 ShortFilmStudio
 ================

-A tiny Google ADK demo that chains multiple LLM agents (Producer → Director/Script writers) to create preproduction assets for a 2-minute short film.
+A small Google ADK demo that chains multiple LLM agents (Producer → Director/Script writers) to create preproduction assets for a 2-minute short film.

 Setup
 -----